 What makes poems so apt for funerals is they are expressive and therapeutic.
 They make you use your imagination to remember special memories about your loved one who has died.
 Complex emotions are naturally evoked as you begin to gather your ideas and use beautiful, meaningful words to paint pictures of your thoughts and feelings to communicate to others.

 In addition to being naturally expressive and creative, poems are ideal for funerals because they help develop a sense of empathy, and help listeners to see the meaning and beauty of life — something that moments of grief and loss call for.

 How to prepare a poem for a funeral

-Writing your own poem?
 Remember that there are no hard and fast rules for writing a funeral poem.
 It doesn’t have to rhyme or follow a certain style.
 Here are some quick tips:

 Make a list of descriptions that remind you of the person.
 The description doesn’t have to be literal.
 Metaphors and similes can be useful here.
-She was as graceful as a swan (Simile).
-My husband was always the rock in the family (Metaphor).
-Stay away from commonly used phrases that may diminish the meaning of the poem.
-These descriptions can make up the lines of your poem.
+"She was as graceful as a swan" is a simile.
+"My husband was always the rock in the family" is a metaphor.
+Take care, though, to stay away from commonly used phrases that may diminish the meaning of your poem.